geekxflood/orion/README.md

 In addition, Orion is designed to be extensible, allowing you to define your modules for retrieving targets.

+## TODO

+In no particular order:

+- [ ] Add a module for retrieving targets from a GLPI instance
+- [ ] Add a module for retrieving targets from a phpIPAM instance
+- [ ] Add a module for retrieving targets from a Netbox instance
+- [ ] Add a module for retrieving targets from a Consul instance
+- [ ] Add a customizable module for retrieving targets from a not-supported remote source
+- [x] Add a module for retrieving targets from a local file
+- [ ] Enable remote cache usage (Redis, Memcached, etc.)
+- [ ] Use __meta_ labels to add more information to the targets and allow relabelling from serving the /targets
+- [ ] Improve the documentation
+- [ ] Add tests
+- [ ] Generate and publish OCI images
+- [ ] Generate and publish a helm chart

 ## Usage

 You can define a local configuration file or use the default one.